 (1) The Commission may appoint such employees, either full-time or part-time, as it considers necessary to enable it to carry out its functions.

-(2) Subject to any relevant order, award or industrial agreement the terms and conditions of office or employment of persons appointed under subsection (1), including the salary or wages payable, are such terms and conditions as the Commission determines after consultation with the Minister for Public Sector Management 2.
+(2) Subject to any relevant order, award or industrial agreement the terms and conditions of office or employment of persons appointed under subsection (1), including the salary or wages payable, are such terms and conditions as the Commission determines after consultation with the Public Sector Commissioner.

 (3) The Commission may engage under a contract for services any consultant or person to provide administrative, professional, technical or other assistance as it considers necessary to enable the Commission to perform its functions.